Translations

 Friday, April 21, 2023

-Norris Dam State Park: Hike #22 on 4-19-2023 (published 4-21-2023; article #406)
+Norris Dam State Park Hike #22, 4-19-2023: West Overlook (published 4-21-2023; article #406)

 Introduction

 Greetings, dear reader!
-Yesterday, in warm and sunny weather, I only ate dinner (or lunch, as the Yankees call it) at Zaxby's and bought seven items at Lowe's.
+Yesterday, in warm and sunny weather, I only ate dinner (or lunch, as Yankees call it) at Zaxby's and bought seven items at Lowe's.
 The chicken sandwich, fries, and small drink cost $8.73, including tax.
-The Lowe's pre-tax total was four florescent bulbs ($43.92), two “micro” air filters ($22.97), one “maximum” air filter ($22.97), and “assorted O rings” ($3.36).
-Well, you can figure the cost, adding 9.25% sales tax.
+The Lowe's pre-tax total was four fluorescent bulbs ($43.92), two “micro” air filters ($22.97), one “maximum” air filter ($22.97), and “assorted O rings” ($3.36).
+Well, you can figure the total cost by adding 9.25% sales tax.
 “A dollar ain't worth much these days.”

-On Wednesday, a warm, sunny, and windy day, my 2006 Frontier and I visited Norris Dam State Park!
-The article of 3/31/2023 (about House Mountain Hike #179, on 3-29-2023) included the section “Hiking Records: Grand Total of All Hikes, Since 4/23/2000.”
-I'd mentioned twenty-one hikes, so far, at Norris.
-Wednesday was hike twenty-two, so far, at that state park.
-It also marked 232 total hikes, in various locations, since 4/23/2000, when my hiking record started.
+Two days ago, on Wednesday, a warm, sunny, and windy day, my 2006 Frontier and I visited Norris Dam State Park!
+The article from 3/31/2023 (about hiking House Mountain for the 179th time on 3-29-2023) includes the section “Hiking Records: Grand Total of All Hikes, Since 4/23/2000.”
+I'd mentioned twenty-one hikes so far at Norris.
+Wednesday was hike twenty-two so far at that state park.
+It also marked 232 total hikes in various locations, since 4/23/2000, when I started my hiking record.

-Norris Hike #22, on 4/19/2023
+Norris Hike #22 on 4/19/2023

 Norris Podcast

 As I'd said in the audio, being there “was better than working for a living.”
-I was “working,” by enjoying a hike, in my retirement!”
+I was “working” by enjoying a hike in my retirement!
 Enjoy the video!

 Conclusion

 Even a short time in the woods is better than not being there.
 Getting out into the woods, even on a “civilized” and short hike, is relaxing.
 The views are great.
-A man has time alone, with the Good Lord.
+A man has time alone with the Good Lord.

 That's about all.
 This is the Appalachian Irishman, signing off.